imransaadullah/fast-api/ReadMe.md

 # FastAPI Framework

-FastAPI is a lightweight PHP framework designed to make building APIs fast, simple, and efficient.
+FastPHP is a lightweight PHP framework designed to make building APIs fast, simple, and efficient.
 It provides a set of powerful features and tools to streamline the development process, allowing developers to focus on writing clean and maintainable code.

 ## Features